International Entrepreneurship MSc

 Compulsory

 • This module aims to enable you to identify, explore and critically evaluate business ideas and feasible business opportunities in an international environment.
-The module will help you to evaluate business ideation and opportunity identification, as well as develop a critical understanding of the methods of analysing business ideas and validation of results, in order to determine whether their business ideas are real business opportunities in a fast-changing world.
+The module also aims to help you to evaluate business ideation and opportunity identification, as well as develop a critical understanding of the methods of analysing business ideas and validation of results, in order to determine whether their business ideas are real business opportunities in a fast-changing world.

 Compulsory